tallam99/Game-Of-Life-Game/README.md

 **Known Bugs**

 - Occassionally the level will drop the player in the wrong place.
 Restart the level with R until this doesn't occur.
-- The dropdown menu for level selection of the options screen does not display text properly.
+This sounds like it would be easy to fix, but it is surprisingly challenging...

 # Developers